April 29, 2026Ceren Kaya Akgün

 Yes.
 Every Heym workflow has a webhook URL that acts as a REST endpoint.
 You can also toggle the workflow on in the MCP panel to expose it as an MCP tool, letting Claude.ai and other MCP-compatible clients call it directly via the Claude Connector using OAuth 2.1 authentication.

 Ready to go further?
-See what is agentic AI for the theory, best AI agent builders in 2026 for a broader landscape view, or open Heym and build your first workflow today.
+See what is agentic AI for the theory, LLM orchestration for patterns to chain and route multiple agent calls, best AI agent builders in 2026 for a broader landscape view.
+For an even faster start, try the text to workflow approach or the broader vibe coding loop applied to an agent.
+Describe your agent pipeline in plain English and let Heym's AI Canvas generate the canvas structure automatically.
+Or open Heym and build your first workflow today.

 Founding Engineer